 - 3/4 cup raisins (soaked in water for 15 minutes and then drained)

-- In a large bowl combine almond flour, baking soda, salt, spices and shredded coconut.
+- In a large bowl, whisk together the almond flour, baking soda, sea salt, ground ginger, cinnamon, nutmeg, and shredded coconut.

-- In a medium-sized bowl stir together the eggs, coconut oil, fresh ginger, carrots, maple syrup and vanilla extract.
+- In another bowl, stir together the eggs, melted coconut oil, grated fresh ginger, grated carrot, maple syrup, and vanilla until well combined.